Breword/tmux/Getting-Started.md

 set -g status-style 'bg=blue'
 ~~~~

-Or to put some text in red in `status-left`:
+Or to put some text in red and blue in `status-left`:

 ~~~~
 set -g status-left 'default #[fg=red] red #[fg=blue] blue'